This post may contain affiliate links. Please read our disclosure policy.

 Pick through to remove any tiny stones or debris, Then, using cold water, rinse the rice thoroughly in a fine-mesh sieve until the water runs clear.
 This removes excess starch from the rice which can make it gummy – the first key tip for how to cook perfect rice.

 Put the rice in a heavy-bottomed pot.
-Add twice as much cold water as rice.
-In this case, that is two cups.
+Add a little less than twice as much cold water as rice.
+In this case, it’s a little less than two cups.
 I also recommend adding salt in this step.
 I use half a teaspoon of salt per cup of rice.
 But feel free to adjust to your taste preference.

 Now, without covering the pan, bring the water to a boil.
 Next, stir the rice in order to evenly distribute but don’t over do it.